rtodd3000/rtodd3000.github.io/essays/ai-in-software-development.md

 ---
 layout: essay
 type: essay
-title: "AI in Software Development"
+title: "Reflecting on the Use of AI in Software Engineering"
 # All dates must be YYYY-MM-DD format!
 date: 2025-05-09
 published: true